-I will be encouraging our family to "Ite Ad Joseph" -- "Go to Joseph!" because he understands us and will guide us in such a loving way, just as he was the guardian and protector and provider of the Holy Family.
-Our family will be trying to build that familiarity with our spiritual father, St. Joseph.
+I encourage our family to “Ite Ad Joseph“—“Go to Joseph!” because he understands us and will guide us in such a loving way, just as he was the guardian and protector and provider of the Holy Family.
+Our family tries to build that familiarity with our spiritual father, St. Joseph.

 All comments are moderated.
 To lighten our editing burden, only current donors are allowed to Sound Off.
 If you are a donor, log in to see the comment form; otherwise please support our work, and Sound Off!